 Slippage and Fees

-Composer now includes estimated trading costs in symphony backtests.
-These costs include regulatory fees and slippage
+Composer includes estimated trading costs in symphony backtests.
+These costs include Composer fees, regulatory fees, and slippage

 The US Securities & Exchange Commission (SEC) and Financial Industry Regulatory Authority (FINRA) charge regulatory fees on sales (i.e., selling a stock or an ETF).
 Composer does not benefit from these fees, and all proceeds go directly to the SEC and FINRA.